awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: no
 The Docker networking mode to use for the containers in the task\.
 The valid values are `none`, `bridge`, `awsvpc`, and `host`\.
 The default Docker network mode is `bridge`\.
 If using the Fargate launch type, the `awsvpc` network mode is required\.
 If using the EC2 launch type, any network mode can be used\.
 If the network mode is set to `none`, you can't specify port mappings in your container definitions, and the task's containers do not have external connectivity\.
 The `host` and `awsvpc` network modes offer the highest networking performance for containers because they use the Amazon EC2 network stack instead of the virtualized network stack provided by the `bridge` mode\.
 With the `host` and `awsvpc` network modes, exposed container ports are mapped directly to the corresponding host port \(for the `host` network mode\) or the attached elastic network interface port \(for the `awsvpc` network mode\), so you cannot take advantage of dynamic host port mappings\.
-If the network mode is `awsvpc`, the task is allocated an Elastic Network Interface, and you must specify a `NetworkConfiguration` when you create a service or run a task with the task definition\.
+If the network mode is `awsvpc`, the task is allocated an elastic network interface, and you must specify a `NetworkConfiguration` when you create a service or run a task with the task definition\.
 For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.
 Currently, only the Amazon ECS\-optimized AMI, other Amazon Linux variants with the `ecs-init` package, or AWS Fargate infrastructure support the `awsvpc` network mode\.
 If the network mode is `host`, you can't run multiple instantiations of the same task on a single container instance when port mappings are used\.
 Docker for Windows uses different network modes than Docker for Linux\.
 When you register a task definition with Windows containers, you must not specify a network mode\.
 If you use the console to register a task definition with Windows containers, you must choose the `<default>` network mode object\.